 The ARTAH Enhanced Synbiotic offers support for the microbiome and chances your overall wellbeing and digestion.
 It contains scientifically studied probiotic strains, digestive enzymes, and unique polyphenolic prebiotics derived from cranberry and pomegranate.
 This probiotic has the added benefit of powerful plants in addition to essential prebiotic support.
 Plus, the digestive enzymes help to break down food and aid with nutrient absorption.

-Our review: "These are one of the cleanest and most effective probiotic capsules on the market.
+Ellen tried these and says: "These are one of the cleanest and most effective probiotic capsules on the market.
 They contain polyphenol prebiotics rather than fibre-based prebiotics, which can sometimes lead to bloating.
 When travelling, I heavily relied on these capsules as not only did they keep my gut happy but aided with digestion which is necessary when you eat foods that your body is not used to.
 They were not bloating and kept my immune system in top shape while being on the go."

 Pros

-• Supports diverse and healthy microbiome, improves digestion and IBS symptoms
+- Supports diverse and healthy microbiome, improves digestion and IBS symptoms

-• Aids post-antibiotic recovery
+- Aids post-antibiotic recovery

-• Includes probiotic strains and cranberry PACs for sexual health
+- Includes probiotic strains and cranberry PACs for sexual health

-• Comes in a glass jar
+- Comes in a glass jar that can be reused or recycled

 Cons